Verma Malik

 Verma Malik (13 April 1925 – 15 March 2009) was a Bollywood film songs lyricist.
 He was an active freedom fighter during the British Raj.
-He wrote many patriotic songs and bhajans and recited them immediately prior to penning lyrics for films.
+He wrote many patriotic songs and bhajans and recited them immediately prior to penning lyrics for Punjabi and Hindi films.

 Early life and career

-Born as Barkatrai Malik, he took name of Verma Malik on the advice of music director Hansraj Behl who helped him in the beginning of his career in the Indian film industry.
+Born on 13 April 1925 in Ferozpur district, Punjab, British India in a Punjabi Hindu family as Barkatrai Malik.
+He took his professional name of Verma Malik on the advice of music director Hansraj Behl who helped him in the beginning of his career in the Indian film industry.

+In 1953, he married his wife Kamla.
+He has 1 son and two daughters.
+Son Rajesh Malik is also a film song writer.

-He penned lyrics for the first time for a song in film Chakori (1949).
-Later he wrote songs for other films including Jaggu (1952), Shree Nagad Narayan (1955), Mirza Sahiban (1957), CID 909 (1957), Taqdeer (1958).
+Verma Malik penned lyrics for the first time for a song in film Chakori (1949).
+Later, he wrote songs for other films including Posti (1950 Punjabi-language film), Jaggu (1952), Shree Nagad Narayan (1955), Mirza Sahiban (1957), CID 909 (1957), Taqdeer (1958) and Bhangra (1959 film), another Punjab-language film.

-He remained away from the film industry for almost 7 years after 1961.
+He stayed away from the film industry for almost 7 years after 1961.
 He then wrote songs for Dil Aur Mohobbat (1967).

 His first big break in Hindi-language films was in Yaadgaar (1970) by Manoj Kumar.
-He is known for writing the song "Ek Tara Bole".
+He is known for writing the song Ek Tara Bole.
 In the same year, Pehchan (1970) got him much attention and he became a prominent film song lyricist for Bollywood.
 He wrote nearly 500 film songs during his career.

-The songs of Roti Kapda Aur Makaan were the biggest hits of his career.
-Baaki kuchh bacha to mehngai maar gayi finished No 1 in Binaca Geet Mala's 1975 annual ranking.
-The program's song no 2 that year was Hai hai yeh majboori from the same film.
+The songs of Roti Kapda Aur Makaan (1974 film) were the biggest hits of his career.
+Film song Baaki kuchh bacha tau mehngai maar gayi finished No. 1 in Binaca Geet Mala's 1975 annual ranking.
+The program's song no. 2 that year was Hai hai yeh majboori from the same film.
 Both were written by Varma Malik.